 Parity violation plays an important role in fundamental physics.
 Since Wu \textit{et al.}'s experiment in the 1950s \cite{Wu:1957my, Garwin:1957hc}, we have learned that parity is violated in the electroweak sector \cite{Lee:1956qn}.
 Further, the observed baryon asymmetry of the universe strongly suggests some parity-violating process in the early universe \cite{Sakharov:1967dj} that is beyond the Standard Model (SM) of particle physics.
 While many parity-violating electroweak processes have been well measured and extensively studied, the parity-violating processes, such as those producing the baryon asymmetry, may have happened at a much higher energy scale, which is hard to probe directly.
 In this regard, cosmological observations can provide valuable insights into parity violations in the early universe.

-A notable example of parity-violating signature in cosmology is generated by the inflationary dynamics.
+Parity-violating signatures in cosmology can be generated in certain inflationary scenarios.
 Since the typical energy scale of inflation, the inflationary Hubble parameter, $H$, is probably much higher \footnote{Current observation only obtains an upper bound on the inflationary Hubble scale due to the absence of an observed primordial tensor perturbation.
-The current bound finds $H \lesssim 6.1\times 10^{13} \;\text{GeV}$ from Planck measurement \cite{Planck:2018jri}.
-Future tensor-to-scalar ratio measurement with CMB-S4 will be able to reduce this limit by another factor of $3$ \cite{CMB-S4:2016ple}.} than that has been probed by collider experiments, the inflaton field that drives the cosmic inflation may couple to other heavy fields through beyond-SM interactions, which can distort its almost Gaussian distribution.
+The current bound finds $H \lesssim 4.5\times 10^{13} \;\text{GeV}$ from BICEP-Keck 2018 Observation \cite{BICEP:2021xfz}.
+Future tensor-to-scalar ratio measurement with Simons Observatory will be able to reduce this limit by another factor of $2$ \cite{SimonsObservatory:2018koc}.} than that has been probed by collider experiments, the inflaton field that drives the cosmic inflation may couple to other heavy fields through beyond-SM interactions, which can distort its almost Gaussian distribution.